• Skip to Content

 Readings and discussion in English on selected topics in Japanese literature and culture.

-Prerequisites: jr st; completion of Oral and Written Communication (OWC) Competency Part A.
+Prerequisites: junior standing and completion of Oral and Written Communication (OWC) Competency Part A.

 Course Rules: May be retaken to a max of 9 crs.